Police strike: United Kingdom

-In the United Kingdom Police officers are currently banned from taking strike action under the Police Act 1996.
-The police have been banned from striking since an earlier Police Act passed in 1919.
-The Police Federation of England and Wales balloted members in 2013 for the right to strike but failed to gain enough signatures to change the law.
+Police officers in the United Kingdom are currently banned from taking strike action under the Police Act 1996.
+Police officers have been banned from striking since the passage of the Police Act 1919.
+The Police Federation of England and Wales balloted members in 2013 for the right to strike but failed to gain enough signatures to petition the government to amend the legislation.

 Causes

 One cause for police strikes has been increases in the difficulty of policing itself.
 The wave of American police strikes in the late 1960s and 1970s accompanied other forms of social unrest—which themselves put pressure on police forces.
 Also, police wages, which had historically been exceptional, declined relative to the wages of other workers.
 Police strikes have also occurred in situations where national control was in question and the police's alignment differed from the current rulers (i.e. in occupied France and India).